 Research Aircraft HALO

-HALO was procured from funds from the German Federal Ministry of Education and Research (BMBF), Helmholtz Association of German Research Centres (HGF) and the Max Planck Society.
-Operations are managed by the Max Planck Society, German Research Foundation (DFG), Forschungszentrum Jülich, Karlsruhe Institute of Technology (KIT) and Leibniz Institute for Tropospheric Research (TROPOS), Leipzig.
-The German Aerospace Center (DLR) owns and operates HALO.
+HALO is a collaborative project of leading German environmental and climate research institutions.
+It was funded by the German Federal Ministry of Education and Research (BMBF), the Helmholtz Association (HGF), and the Max Planck Society (MPG).
+Ongoing operations are supported by the German Research Foundation (DFG), the Max Planck Society, Forschungszentrum Jülich (FZJ), Karlsruhe Institute of Technology (KIT), and the Leibniz Institute for Tropospheric Research (TROPOS).
+The German Aerospace Center (DLR) serves as both owner and operator of the aircraft.

 HALO research